NorwayLobster/cloudNativePractice/README.md

-# practice
+# note
-Juat a repo for cloud native practices e.g. docker, kubernetes.
+It is just a repo for noting.
+Record what you think and knowledge/practices, etc. e.g. docker, kubernetes.